Who is managing your roads? - Local Highways Areas and Managers

 (Click an arrow below to find out more about our routine road maintenance tasks.)

 Grass cutting is carried out across the network from early May onwards.

 We cut a 1m swathe on all roads, as well as cut backs at junctions and bends for visibility.

 We focus on our A and B road network at start of the season and alongside this we carry out cuts on the minor roads.
 Dual carriageways will be cut to give ample opportunity for the traffic management/lane closures to be utilised for other works which need to be carried out on those roads at the same time.

-We have contacted all the affected district councils so they can plan in their litter picking or other operations too.
+We always endeavour to contact all the affected district councils so they can plan in their litter picking or other operations too.

 Find out when we carry out grass cutting on our schedule of routine road maintenance.